cvdabbeele/cloudOneOnAWS/README.md

 # Detailed setup instructions

 ## Requirements       -----DO READ-----
-The AWS region that you work in, on your account, must be able to create a VPC and a Public IP. (there is a soft limit of 5 VPCs per AWS account per AWS region)  <br />
-The Cloud Formation Template to build the EKS cluster will crash if those resources cannot be created, <br />
-The User account that you will use:
-- must have **Programmatic Access** as well as **AWS Management Console Access**
-- must have **AdministratorAccess** permissions (AWS console -> Services -> IAM -> Users -> click on the user -> Permissions tab -> If AdministratorAccess is not there, then click on Add permissions and add it; or request the rights from you Admin)  The reason is that the script will not only create an EKS cluster, but also a lot of other things, like VPC, subnets, routetables, roles, IPs,...

 The AWS Region that you will use must have
 - **one "free" VPC "slot"**